DRDO successfully tests supersonic missile-assisted torpedo release system

-NEW DELHI: The DRDO on Monday successfully tested a system of supersonic missile-assisted release of lightweight anti-submarine torpedo called SMART from the Wheeler island in Odisha, said the Defence Ministry.
+NEW DELHI, Oct 5 : The DRDO on Monday successfully tested a system of supersonic missile-assisted release of lightweight anti-submarine torpedo called SMART from the Wheeler island in Odisha, said the Defence Ministry.

 In a statement, the Ministry said SMART is for anti-submarine warfare operations “far beyond the torpedo range”.